sandshoes/data-engineering-challenge/README.md

 # Amenitiz © Data Engineer challenge 1

+# Explanation of my approach
+There are a few things I've done that may escape the expected way of doing things, especially when it comes to API requests.
+1. Didn't save the API results in a source json file to then process it.
+The repo makes an API call to fetch information every time.
+This could be easily changed.
+2. I have built a UDF to call the API for details.
+If records where long it could be pretty expensive but in this case it was not.
+3. I didn't use advanced Spark as I had not cluster available so didn't take advantage of RDD and lazy processing of tasks.

 # Instructions
 Hello :wave: dear candidate.
 We are glad you get this far in your journey of becoming part of Amenitiz as a Data Engineer.